 As anyone familiar with Hillsborough will know, the setting is idyllic and this, together with the Balloo connection – which includes the formidable reputation of chef Danny ‘Great British Menu’ Millar – makes for a promising outing.

-The feeling is old world with a modern twist – height and a simple tall wall rack for wines in the main dining room offset what could be a cluttered feeling in the small rooms, and the darkwood tables are set up simply with black rubber placemats and white linen napkins – and pleasant staff are quick to present menus and take drinks orders.
+The feeling is old world with a modern twist – good ceiling height and a simple tall wall rack for wines in the main dining room offset what could be a cluttered feeling in the small rooms, and the darkwood tables are set up simply with black rubber placemats and white linen napkins – and pleasant staff are quick to present menus and take drinks orders.

 Food is served every day, from 12 noon – a fact reflected in a well-constructed, single page (plus daily specials), seasonal menu that offers plenty of choice for varying times and occasions, and is deliciously sprinkled with descriptions that give meaning to the dishes.